 Lapwing and Curlew are declining rapidly, in the Clee Hill area and elsewhere.
 The Bird Group set out to find out how many are left here.
 We also looked for another 19 target species.
 Most of these birds are easy to recognise, so volunteers needed interest and enthusiasm rather than expertise.
 They were asked to visit an Ordnance Survey map square three times between the end of March and mid June, for around three hours each visit.
 Survey maps and instructions were provided, and some joined us on an outdoor practical training session before the start.

-The survey has been repeated each year since, with good levels of participation by local people, and increasing knowledge of the population and distribution of the main target species.
+The survey has been repeated each year since 2012, with good levels of participation by local people, and increasing knowledge of the population and distribution of the main target species.
 The 2016 Report shows that no Lapwing were found in the area, and the Curlew population has declined by 4 pairs (31%) since 2012.
-This result needs checking, so the Lapwing and Curlew Survey will be repeated in 2017.
+This result needs checking, so the Lapwing and Curlew Survey has been repeated in 2017.

 Everyone interested in birds is welcome at all meetings and events.
-A programme will be published after the meeting, and posted on this website.
+Programmes will be published and posted on this website.

 Anyone who wishes to take part should contact Leo Smith.
 We need more helpers so please get involved if you can.